-And if you could say those words with full conviction directly to the family members and friends left behind from the 49 people – and likely more – massacred at a gay nightclub in Florida, then I’m not sure you have what it takes to be a “law-abiding gun owner.”
+And if you could say those words with full conviction directly to the family members and friends of the 49 people massacred at a gay nightclub in Florida, then I’m not sure you have what it takes to be a “law-abiding gun owner.”

 Never miss a local story.

 Sean Haugh, the Libertarian candidate for U.S. Senate in North Carolina, responded with a well-written statement in which he called for people to “get the murder out of your heart.”
 To put an end to gun violence, he wrote, the first step is to end divisive politics.